droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/testgen/README.md - Shows how to run the script but doesn’t explain what it all means.

-**./contrib/verify-commits** - [Git tool to verify that every merge commit was signed by a developer using ./contrib/devtools/github-merge.sh.](https://github.com/bitcoin/bitcoin/pull/5149) It’s meant only for those with commit access.
+**./contrib/verify-commits** - [Git tool to verify that every merge commit was signed by a trusted key using ./contrib/devtools/github-merge.sh](https://github.com/bitcoin/bitcoin/pull/5149), along with forcing PGP-signed commits.
+It’s meant only for those with commit access.

 ./contrib/verify-commits/allow-revsig-commits - Whitelisted commits signed by a revoked key. [*Added in 0.1*2](https://github.com/bitcoin/bitcoin/pull/6875)*.*

 ./contrib/verify-commits/gpg.sh - The "gpg.program" Git variable is set to this script, which will [act as a *GnuPG* substitute](https://git-scm.com/docs/git-config).
 Used instead of *GnuPG* to do the actual signature verification.

 ./contrib/verify-commits/pre-push-hook.sh - [If copied to .git/hooks/pre-push (and BASH is installed)](https://github.com/bitcoin/bitcoin/pull/5149#issuecomment-67726007), this script prevents the pushing of unsigned commits to *master* on bitcoin/bitcoin.
 Git info [here](https://git-scm.com/docs/githooks).

+./contrib/verify-commits/README.md - README explaining the purpose of the tool and how to use it safely. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7713).

 ./contrib/verify-commits/trusted-git-root - The point at which the commit tree stops looking to confirm that the code is accurate.
 Everything before this commit is assumed to be safe.